Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 # Empty Spaces - User field

 ## I made a validation about ending with empty spaces in the User field.

+# Empty Spaces - Password field

+## I made a validation about ending with empty spaces in the Password field.